 What is it like training in Kent, Surrey and Sussex (KSS)?

-GP training in HEE KSS is a three year programme with a combination of GP placements and appropriate hospital posts in the GP school, which is part of the Primary Care Department.
+GP training in KSS Workforce Training and Education (WT&E) is a three-year programme with a combination of GP placements and appropriate hospital posts in the GP school, which is part of the Primary Care Department.

-The GP school is the biggest post-Foundation specialty School in KSS with around 266 individual GP training programmes taking place in 12 main GP specialty training programme areas in a wide variety of locations and environments.
-Programmes are based around an Acute NHS Trust, with placements in various local education providers including Psychiatry Trusts and GP training practices.
+The GP School is the biggest post-Foundation Specialty School in KSS with 12 main GP specialty training programme areas in a wide variety of locations and environments.
+Programmes are based around Acute NHS Trusts, with placements in various local education providers.

 - Brighton and Mid Sussex